GoogleCloudPlatform/community/tutorials/cloud-run-deploy-in-5mins.md

 Deploying containers (Docker or Kubernetes) can also be a headache when you have to take care of provisioning the underlying infrastructure.
-However, Google Cloud provides a way for you to deploy containerized applications to the cloud in a serverless fashion using [*Cloud Run*](https://cloud.google.com/run/), which abstracts away the underlying infrastructure and runs and scales your stateless application automatically.
+However, Google Cloud provides a way for you to deploy containerized applications to the cloud in a serverless fashion using Cloud Run, which abstracts away the underlying infrastructure and runs and scales your stateless application automatically.

 ## Objective

-In this article, we’ll briefly build a containerized application and deploy it to Cloud Run.
+In this article, we’ll quickly build a containerized application and deploy it to Cloud Run.

 ## Before you begin